Peacefull-beast/AI-CITY/README.md

 ## Conclusion

 This project demonstrates the process of training a YOLO model for real-time helmet detection, from data preparation to model deployment.
 By leveraging YOLO's efficiency and accuracy, we aim to enhance safety measures in various applications.

----

-Feel free to expand on any of these points or add more details specific to your project's workflow and requirements!